 Throughout this journey from band to band, JBH has put his talents to work by performing with a plethora of regional artists and bands who have called upon the Blue Horn to add some special magic to their sound.
 These artists include the Love Dogs, Diane Blue, The Brew, the Hot Tamale Brass Band, Ricky "King" Russell, Danny Banks, "Sax Gordon" Beadle, Chris Fitz, Geoff Bartley, Matthew Stubbs and many others.

-JBH has recently launched a new phase in his career by fronting his latest project, JOHNNY BLUE HORN and the CARETAKERS.
-Backed by some of the region's best instrumentalists, JBH sings and plays a soulful repertoire of music by a variety of artists, including some original compositions.
+JBH has recently launched a new phase in his career by stepping out in front as JOHNNY BLUE HORN with his backing group, the CARETAKERS.
+Accompanied by some of the region's best instrumentalists, JBH sings and plays a soulful repertoire of music by a variety of artists, including some original compositions.
+Look in the Gig Schedule page to find out where JBH will be performing next!

 As for the Blue Horn itself, JBH acquired his Holton MF Admiral blue-lacquer trumpet in 1997 from a now-defunct music dealer in Cambridge, MA.
 (He also uses a copper-brass Barrington flugelhorn on occasion, but somehow the name “Johnny Copper Flugel” just doesn’t quite have the same ring.)